keyboard_arrow_up

 Absorption

-The process involving the penetration of a gas or vapor beyond the surface of a solid or liquid, usually by some kind of diffusion and its subsequent binding or capture.
+The process by which a gas or vapor penetrates beyond the surface of a solid or liquid, usually through diffusion, and becomes bound or trapped internally.

 Absolute Pressure